envelopes-app/envelopes-desktop/README.md

 If you are on macOS, this will build the .dmg package in the dist folder.
 On windows, this will build the installer executable.

 ## Source Code Structure Overview
-- The source for the ENAB app is in the `src` folder.
+- The source for the Envelopes app is in the `src` folder.
 It is a React/Redux app built fully with TypeScript.
 - The source for the Electron container is in the `electron-*` files in the project root.
 These are written using ES6.